mvolkmann/blog/src/dart.md

 | `isUnicode`       | `bool` indicating if whether Unicode matching will be performed (defaults to `false`) |
 | `pattern`         | regular expression as a `String`                                                      |

-The `RegExp` class defines the following instance methods.
+The `RegExp` class defines the following instance methods:

 | Method                                         | Description                                                                            |
 | ---------------------------------------------- | -------------------------------------------------------------------------------------- |